-This work bears witness to the resilience that is bred through the tension between self discovery and familial adversity of the contemporary Asian-Australian story.
-Diving into different narratives being misunderstood, displaced or pressured to meet expectations that aren’t one’s own.
+We Are Here bears witness to the resilience that is bred through the tension between self discovery and familial adversity of the contemporary Asian-Australian story.
+Diving into different narratives of being misunderstood, displaced or pressured to meet expectations that aren’t one’s own.

 Sound Composer: ML Hall

 Poets/Spoken Word Artists: Argo Theoharis, Jaymi-Lee

 Costume Designer: Kitty Garry/Self Perform

 M $50 | C $65 | F $80

 Packages are available for purchase until 9am on Thursday 24 March

 Jennifer Ma is a Taiwanese-Australian dancer and choreographer.
 Jennifer studied at Transit Dance under the mentorship of Adam Wheeler and Israel Aloni.
 She was a member of youth dance company – Yellow Wheel, street dance crew – Mute Crew, Dancehouse’s Emerging Choreographers Program and a recipient of the City of Melbourne Arts Residency at the Boyd Studio in 2022.
 Jennifer’s cross-genre dance works have been seen at Melbourne Fringe, Dancehouse and Bunjil Place, alongside multiple short dance films with her collaborators.
 With a keen interest for dance on film, 2020 saw Jennifer choreograph and perform in Accumulating, commissioned by Bunjil Place and in 2021 the film had a site-specific iteration presented by Hyphenated Biennial at Sunshine Art.
 Jennifer was also a mentor for street dancers of Sister Sessions and ran multiple cross-genre dance workshops in efforts to build bridges between the street and contemporary dance communities in Naarm.